Why you should get your camera off matrix metering mode and use spot metering in photography?

 In a nutshell, spot metering enables you to precisely choose which part of the frame your camera reads when it measures the amount of light.

 You have to think carefully about which part of the image you want to expose correctly, but doing so will give you more interesting photos.

 Spot Metering Vs Matrix Metering

 A semi interesting shot of a lot of people in a coffee shop would be created if the image below had been matrix metered.
-Metering for the face of the girl in the middle of the shot means she becomes the focus of the shot and really stands out from the crowd.
+Spot metering for the face of the girl in the middle of the shot means that she becomes the focus of the shot and really stands out from the crowd.
 Much better.